Britain's Next Top Model series 2: Week 8

 With another two girls gone, the house became even more divided.
-Abigail saw a Lisa Mail above personal luggages.
+Abbey saw a Lisa Mail above personal luggages.
 The girls met top style expert Saffron Aldridge, who mercilessly went through their wardrobes.
 They had a one-on-one with Lisa, and some girls took the opportunity to bring other girls down.

 The girls had a photo shoot where they had to cover each other with paint along with a Ford Fiesta.
 Later, they had a group photo shoot which some saw as an opportunity for revenge.
 Later that night, the girls arrived at Pelham Hotel and found seven people seating in a dining hall.
 Jonathan was waiting to meet model Jerry Hall for dinner.
 The next day, they had a go-see challenge with their portfolios.
 Lianna won the go-see challenge for her strong portfolio.
 Lianna chose Sarah to join her at the premiere of Confetti as the reward for winning the challenge, and both girls who surprised when Lisa joined them.

 During the judging panel, Lisa announced the girls would be going to Marrakech, Morocco for the remainder of the competition, but there was only room for four of them.
-Amber's improvement was noted, and she was sent to Marrakech, along with Abigail and Jasmia.
+Amber's improvement was noted, and she was sent to Marrakech, along with Abbey and Jasmia.
 Lianna and Sarah found themselves in the bottom two, both for the second time, with the judges doubting their desire to become models.
 In the end, Lianna's unique face and superior portfolio earned her the last place on the plane to Marrakech, and Sarah was sent home.